kq2003/Massimo-Fitness-Tracker/README.md

 - `ActivityCalendar.tsx`: Component for displaying activity calendar.
 - `Header.tsx`: Header component for the application.
 - `ui/`: Directory containing various UI components like buttons, forms, dialogs, etc.
+- `AuthenticatedPage.tsx`: Helper page to check if user is authenticated.
+- `RecommendationAgent.tsx`: Recommendation agent with RAG from gym expertise.
+Currently disabled.

-#### `/pages`
+#### `/app`
 Contains the main application pages for the Next.js application.

 - `auth/`: Authentication-related pages.
 - `query-data/`: Pages for querying workout data.
 - `user-info/`: User profile and information pages.
 - `workout-planning/`: Pages for planning workouts.
-- `add_workout.tsx`: Page for adding new workout sessions.
+- `add_workout/`: Page for adding new workout sessions for both aerobic and strength.
-- `list_all_workout.tsx`: Page for listing all workout sessions.
-- 'avatar-upload.tsx': Page for user to upload their avatars to be displayed.
+- `avatar-upload/`: Page for user to upload their avatars to be displayed.
-- 'form-tracker.tsx': Page for user to upload video to access "form tracker" functionality.
+- `form-tracker/`: Page for user to upload video to access "form tracker" functionality.
+- `page.tsx`: Menu.

 ### `/public`
 Stores static files like HTML, logos, and the manifest.